Skip to content

 This is because the surface materials in urban areas absorb more of the energy of the sun compared to vegetation.

-Nature-based solutions, such as the increase of green spaces, can be used as places of refuge for the elderly during these high temperatures.
+Nature-based solutions, such as the increase of green spaces, can be used as places of refuge during these high temperatures.

 They can offer many benefits, such as: